vis-kid/between_blog/about.md

 This is the official blog for the podcast [Between \| Screens](http://google.com/).
 Here you will find synopses of newly released episodes and the occasional technical blog post.

 Expect to find content about the following topics:
-Ruby, Rails, Sinatra, Sass, Javascript, Design Patterns, Jekyll, Client-Side Web Apps, Typography, Git, Responsive Design, Prototyping, Web Design,  Type Design and more …
+Ruby, Rails, Sinatra, Sass, Javascript, Design Patterns, Jekyll, Client-Side Web Apps, Rust, Typography, Git, Responsive Design, Prototyping, Web Design,  Type Design and more …

 The elevator pitch for this micro-podcast is to conduct extensive interviews with professional designers & developers and distill multiple small digestible knowledge bombs out of these conversations.
 The podcast will be free of charge, leave out the industry insider chit chat, include beginners / newbies into the conversation and keep most episodes under 15 minutes.